mshojaei77/Widgetopia/README.md

 4. Load the unpacked extension in Chrome (follow steps 3c and 4 from the "Easy Method" above, but select the `dist` folder instead).

 If you're interested in contributing to Widgetopia, please see our [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## License

+Widgetopia is released under the [MIT License](LICENSE).
+This means you are free to use, modify, distribute, and even use it commercially, as long as you include the original copyright notice.
+See the [LICENSE](LICENSE) file for full details.